-This Policy and related Procedures will be reviewed, and as often as necessary, but at least annually on June 1 of every year and may be updated or amended, as is required or appropriate.
+This Policy and related Procedures will be reviewed, and as often as necessary, but at least annually and may be updated or amended, as is required or appropriate.

 As necessary, and where applicable, the Joint Health & Safety Committee(s) may be consulted to review changes to this Policy and related prevention Procedures.